ethanokamura/perfectline/src/content/cpp-101/loops.md

 }
 ```

-The syntax for a **for loop** is not as straight forward, but after seeing it a few times, you'll quickly see the pattern.
+The syntax for a **for loop** is not as straightforward, but after seeing it a few times, you'll quickly see the pattern.

 With a typical **for loop**, we do the following:
 1. Define a variable (usually an **integer**) to keep track of the current iteration inside the loop.